jmau111/wp-admin-dark-mode/README.md

 1. Install the plugin as any other WordPress plugin
 2. Activate it through the interface `/wp-admin/plugins.php` or any other way you can
-3. Go to your user profile and check the option "enable dark mode"
+3. Go to your user profile and check the option "enable dark mode" then save profile options

 ## How it works

 No js.

-The user can enable/disable it on its profile.
+The user can enable/disable it on user profile.
 The dark mode is disabled by default.

 To change it, go to your user profile `/wp-admin/profile.php`.
-At the end of the page you should see a new checkbox to activate dark mode for the back office of WordPress.
+At the end of the page you should see a new checkbox to activate dark mode for the back office.